 The courses with 58xx numbers have yet to be formalized in the CU Denver course catalog.

 CVEN 5611, CVEN 5621 and CVEN 5631 must be taken by all transportation graduate students (MS, MEng and PhD).
 These three first-level courses and CVEN 5612 (Traffic Impact Assessment) can also be taken by qualified seniors.

 Prerequisites for these courses include college-level math, calculus, science and economics.
 A course similar to CVEN 3602 is strongly recommended.
 Other course prerequisites are:

 Students are encouraged to take courses in geographic information systems (GIS), environmental science and engineering, statistics or urban planning.
 Students with non-engineering backgrounds may enroll in master of engineering (MEng) degree with an emphasis in transportation.

-Up-to-date course descriptions are available in the UC Denver academic catalog.
+Up-to-date course descriptions are available in the CU Denver academic catalog.